jerrywardlow/p3catalog/README.md

 environment configured to run the Item Catalog project.
 All necessary packages have been installed, a PostgreSQL database has been created, configured and populated (by `populator.py`), and port 5000 (the port used by this project) has been forwarded correctly.
-We are now ready to SSH into our virtual machine.

-`vagrant ssh`

-Now that we are logged into the virtual environment, we can load our web application.

-`python itemcatalog.py`

-This command will start our Flask web application.
+Gunicorn is installed as well to handle our Flask application.

+An Upstart configuration file (`app/itemcatalog.conf`) is copied to our virtual machine's `/etc/init/` directory allowing Gunicorn to automatically start the Flask Item Catalog on port 5000.
+Feel free to run `vagrant ssh` to poke around in our new server.

 Turning our attention to a web browser, we can navigate to `http://localhost:5000/` and see the web application running correctly.
 We can view categories and their associated items and access JSON formatted information as well.
 Each requested page is generated dynamically using the Flask application's Werkzeug WSGI library and Jinja2 templates.

 At this point, however, we do not have access to one of the core components of this project, OAuth.